build004/peeker-client/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+## how_to_start

+1. down load expo app your phone
+2. `git clone ${this repo address}` and go to project folder`yarn or npm install`
+3.  then `yarn start or npm start`

+4. follow terminal destruction
+* android you can see QrCode open the expo app to the qrCode
+* ios s -> and get the appUrl

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)